Josh Silver (author): Biography

 Silver grew up on a farm in the Lake District and moved to Manchester when he was a teenager.
 He attended RADA at the age of 18.
 After appearing on Broadway (the Royal Shakespeare Company's adaptation of the Hilary Mantel books Wolf Hall and Bring up the Bodies), and in the West End (notably alongside Nicole Kidman in Photograph 51), he later retrained as a mental health nurse and began writing at the same time.
+He is an identical twin.